Program Name: Personalized Learning Division

 Targeted Students: Adult, traditional, first-generation, low-income, Native American, and Hispanic populations

 For an increasing number of Arizonans, however, that traditional model is simply too costly and ineffective.
-To reach them, the university is launching a Personalized Learning program in spring 2013 that will use more than 90 online courses and a flat-rate “subscription” model of tuition to offer bachelor’s degrees that are more accessible, flexible, and efficient for adult and nontraditional learners.
+To reach them, the university launched a Personalized Learning program in spring 2013 that uses more than 90 online courses and a flat-rate “subscription” model of tuition to offer bachelor’s degrees that are more accessible, flexible, and efficient for adult and nontraditional learners.

 Ultimately, the goal is to develop a program that’s not merely efficient but also empowering, helping learners take control of how, what, and when they learn best.